 Mikaele Ravalawa and Jordan Pereira are still serving suspensions from Round 7, while Round 8 wasn't kind to Zac Lomax and Cody Ramsey.

 Lomax (dislocated thumb) will miss Sunday’s match, his centre void filled by Tyrell Fuimaono.
-Ramsey (ribs) has been named and will be monitored throughout the week.
-Mat Feagai has been named in the reserves as back up for his potential NRL debut.

 On the contrary, big man Poasa Faamausili comes back into the side on the interchange bench following the backline changes.